Witnesses describe chaotic scene as deputies shot at Andrew Brown Jr. - KESQ

 “Our deputies attempted to serve the arrest warrant.
 They fired the shots.
 They’ve been put on administrative leave until we know all the facts,” Sheriff Tommy Wooten said.

-Chief Deputy Daniel Fogg said the arrest warrant was for felony drug charges and Brown had a history of resisting arrest.
-CNN could not immediately verify any previous resisting arrest charges against Brown.
+Chief Deputy Daniel Fogg said the arrest warrant was for felony drug charges, and that Brown had a history of resisting arrest.
+CNN could not immediately verify any previous resisting arrest charges against Brown, 42.

 Deputies from another agency assisted in serving the warrant, Fogg said.

-Note: CORRECTION: An earlier version of this story incorrectly identified Andrew Brown’s age.
-He was 42.